 - Set the unit of measure: USgallons or liters (set this before all the other parameters).
-See parameter "Unit" on menu System Setup-->Fuel Level-->Tanks setup. - Set the unit of measure: kilometers or nautical miles.
-See parameter "Space unit" on menù System Setup-->Fuel computer. - Set the total tank/s capacity.
-See parameter "Tank capacity" on menù System Setup-->Fuel computer. - Set the K-factor (only if external fuel flow transducer is installed): The K-factor of a fuel flow transducer is the number of electric pulses for 1 gallon of fuel consumption (if you have K-factor in liters you must moltiply this value by 3.78 before set k-factor in the ECLIPSE).
+See parameter "Unit" on menu System Setup-->Fuel Level-->Tanks setup.

+- Set the unit of measure: kilometers or nautical miles.
+See parameter "Space unit" on menù System Setup-->Fuel computer.

+Set the total tank/s capacity.
+See parameter "Tank capacity" on menù System Setup-->Fuel computer.
+Set the K-factor.
+The K-factor of a fuel flow transducer is the number of electric pulses for 1 gallon of fuel consumption (if you have K-factor in liters you must moltiply this value by 3.78 before set k-factor in the ECLIPSE).
 If you use Flybox® TFTHP fuel flow transducer set k-factor to 416400.
+It's recommended also to execute the K-factor calibration as soon as possible to have the maximum accuracy (refer to chapter).